 BDMA is a 2-year, English-language programme jointly delivered by Université Libre de Bruxelles (ULB) in Belgium, Universitat Politècnica de Catalunya (UPC) in Spain, Université François Rabelais Tours (UFRT) in France, Technische Universiteit Eindhoven (TU/e) in Netherlands and Technische Universität Berlin (TUB) in Germany.

-Scholarship can be taken in Belgium, France, Spain, Netherlands and Germany
+The award can be taken in Belgium, France, Spain, Netherlands and Germany

 Eligibility: To apply to BDMA, candidates must meet the following eligibility criteria: